minstradamuss/minstradamuss/README.md

 ### Hi there 👋
 My name is Maria and I'm a first year student of Computer Technologies Department in ITMO University.
+Wanna take part in ICPC in team of St. Petersburg State University.

 ### ⚡ Tech stack
 * Python - I use it whenever I can code